(Redirected from Manny Ramirez)

 In April, 2011, Ramirez was notified that there was a new issue relating to the policy.
 On April 8th, Ramirez announced his retirement rather than "continue with the process under the program".
 The process would have meant an immediate 100-game suspension.
 However, the following December, he applied for reinstatement, meaning the outstanding violation under the Joint Drug Prevention and Treatment Program needed to be dealt with.
 MLB ruled that the time missed in 2011 would count towards half of his suspension, reducing his penalty to 50 games, that was served at the beginning of the 2012 season after he signed with the Oakland A's, even though he never actually played for Oakland.

 Ramirez and his wife Juliana make their off-season home in the Fort Lauderdale, FL area.
-Their son Manny Ramirez Jr., a first baseman with a sweet stroke and good power potential, is a top local high school prospect who was eligible for the 2013 amateur draft but was not selected.
+Their son Manny Ramirez Jr., a first baseman with a sweet stroke and good power potential, was a local high school prospect who was eligible for the 2013 amateur draft but was not selected.

 - 1993 Baseball America Minor League Player of the Year, Canton-Akron Indians, Eastern League & Charlotte Knights, International League